 - Conducting a Boat Survey: Ensure the boat meets the lender’s requirements.

-Frequently Asked Questions (FAQs) About Narrowboat, Canal, and Widebeam Boat Mortgages
+Frequently Asked Questions (FAQs)

-How Much Deposit is Needed for a Boat Mortgage?
+How much deposit is needed for a boat Mortgage?

 Most lenders require a minimum deposit of 20%, depending on the boat’s value and condition.

-What is the Interest Rate on a Boat Mortgage?
+What is the interest rate on a boat mortgage?

 The cost of a narrowboat depends on factors such as size, age, and condition.
 On average: